Ikomia-hub/infer_face_inpainting/README.md

 Replace faces using diffusion inpainting.
 This algorithm uses Segformer for segmentation and RealVisXL V4.0 for inpainting.

+This algorithm requires at least 13GB GPU VRAM to run.

 ## :rocket: Use with Ikomia API

 #### 1. Install Ikomia API